 This became his primary focus as he departed the mountain in his vehicle.
 Yet by the time he came to the end of the six-mile descent from our basecamp, the flame had somehow become extinguished without his noticing it.
 He felt defeated, and was despairing about how quickly the flame can go out.

 Slowly over the course of his drive home, something new came to light in him.
-He came to realize that he must let go of the journey he just had, to stop clinging to it, and to trust the process.
+He came to realize that he must let go of the journey he just had, to stop his clinging to it, and to trust the process of life.
 He had to allow the fire to go deeper within himself, beyond what he could see, and just let it come alive through him when it was needed.
-He had to become the light, to embody the light when it was necessary.
+He had to become willing to be the light, to embody the light when it was necessary.

 Another way we fail to remember the boon is that we fail to take hold of what is truly ours (and ours alone) to take.
-We can fail to take ownership of our inner resources, and fail to actualize our unique soul gifts.
+We can fail to take ownership of our inner resources, to continue to nurture them, and then we fail to actualize our unique gifts into the worlds we serve.

-Re-integration means returning home to the depths of our own heart spaces that have been touched and moved; it means having some wandering around time or simply resting or sleeping for a while, and waiting without any demands or expectations from ourselves for some days, trusting that something most essential is taking root and coming together inside of us, and will soon emerge in new and surprising ways.
+Re-integration means returning home to the depths of our own heart spaces that have been touched and moved.
+It means having some wandering around time, or simply resting or sleeping for a while, waiting without any demands or expectations from ourselves for some days – trusting that something most essential is taking root and coming together inside of us, that will soon emerge in new and surprising ways.

-On the return home, allowing this process to happen is our true ‘leap of faith’.
+- On the return home, allowing this journey process to sink into our bones is our true ‘leap of faith’.

-Unfortunately, many of us lack this kind of understanding of a proper integration process that needs faith, along with extended patience.
-We need to honor and cultivate this ability to wait, and let the seeds of new life take root with us.
+Unfortunately, many of us lack this kind of understanding of integration..
+It requires a certain faith, along with extended patience.
+We need to honor and cultivate an ability to wait, and let the seeds of new life take root within us.

 – A song from our Journeying Traditions

 I have recently returned home from another Men’s Journey Intensive in the mountains of West Virginia.
-It was a satisfying and exhausting experience of communal wilderness living, done with meticulous service, to bring forth what is most essential in each of the 65 men who were undertaking their own journeys.
-We communed as men from across the Americas, Europe and Asia, who found their own way to rich, inner sources of meaning and vitality.
-From this experience, I feel well spent.
+It was once again a satisfying and exhausting experience of communal wilderness living, done with meticulous service.
+We brought forth what was most essential in each of the men undertaking their own journeys.
+We formed ourselves on common ground and through the common good.

-Waiting for something, and for no thing.
+Waiting for something, and for no-thing at all.
 Waiting in the space of ‘no-thing-ness’ – no particular thing of significance yet.
-This phase of the journey usually feels both timeless and endless to me.
-I feel both like I have been here before, and yet I also have to be here again, for an extended sense of time.
+This phase of the journey typically feels both timeless and endless to me.
+It is a feeling as if I have both been here before and like never before; yet I also have to be here once again, for an extended sense of space and time.

-His reflection now rains down onto me today, and I feel able to deeply absorb his reflections.
-I soaking like a sponge, undistracted for a timeless moment.
+His reflection now rains down and into me.
+I feel able to deeply absorb his reflections.
+I am soaking in his reflection like a sponge, undistracted for a timeless moment.

-At last, this knowing is more than just a thought going through my mind; it is not t just a passing feeling welling up in me.
-My integration process is bringing a new kind of inner knowing,born from a long time of ‘not knowing myself’ that preceded it.
+At last, this knowing is more than just a thought going through my mind; it is not just a passing feeling.
+It is now welling up in me.
+My integration process is bringing a new kind of inner knowing, born from a long time of ‘not knowing myself’ that preceded it.

-Through another I can listen to and trust, I now know this heralding aspect of myself to be true – beyond any specific fact or particular event, and beyond anything I could describe or explain.
+Through the eyes of another, I can listen to and trust what they truly see and I cannot see.
+I now know this heralding aspect of myself to be true – beyond any specific fact or particular event, and beyond anything I could describe or explain.
 Like myths, it is truer than any fact or literal event.

-I do not know where this ‘zeal of eternity’within will lead me from here, and it doesn’t feel important or necessary to know.
-It just matters that I know an aliveness is happening within me, right now, in a new way.
+I do not know where this ‘zeal of eternity’ within will lead me from here, and it doesn’t feel important or necessary to know.
+It just matters that I know an aliveness is happening within me, right now, in a new way, coming from beyond what I know.
 That feels like enough for me, something worth living more deeply into in the days ahead.

-I know that I will soon get distracted by phone and computer screens, and in my petty concerns, fretting over whatever pressing issue arises next, and happens to be out of my control.
-But today I am taking hold of the archetype of the Herald,that which wants to live in me again, and express itself through me.
+I am aware that I will soon get distracted by my cell phone and by computer screens, and I will once more be consumed by my petty concerns, fretting over whatever pressing issue arises next, and happens to be out of my control.
+But today I am taking hold of the archetype of the Herald, that which wants to live in me again, and express itself through me.